 - Adhesive: With most sheet and some tile and plank Linoleum flooring installations, you will have to use an adhesive to adhere the material to the subfloor.
 Make sure that you use a non-toxic adhesive that is solvent free, and meets all low VOC requirements.
 Apply in a well-ventilated area, and follow all manufacturer instructions.

 - Floating Floor: Linoleum tiles are available in click together tongue and groove floating floor designs.
 These install with no adhesive and so do not have any impact on the interior environment.
 After installation, an environmentally friendly acrylic sealer should be applied to the surface of the floor at least twice, and then renewed annually to protect the integrity of the tiles.
 Due to the antimicrobial nature of these floors, disinfectants are rarely if ever necessary in cleaning and maintenance.

 Reuse, Recycling, and Disposal Options

-A well-maintained application of Linoleum can last for forty years, and there are many older buildings that still have beautiful and vibrant Linoleum floors in use today.
-Linoleum is colorfast so that even as it naturally wears down over time the hue found on the surface of the floor does not fade.
+A well-maintained application of Linoleum can last for forty years, and many older buildings still have beautiful and vibrant Linoleum floors in use today.
+Linoleum is colorfast so that even as it naturally wears down over time, the hue found on the surface of the floor does not fade.
 At the end of a linoleum floors life, there are two options for reintegrating the materials into the environment.

 - Biodegradable: If you place Linoleum in a landfill, it will decompose over time without releasing harmful gasses or toxins into the air.
 The natural, biodegradable materials used in the manufacture of the product will reintegrate with the earth.
 Aside from transport, this process requires no energy consumption.